 Accountants and accounting jobs did not go extinct because of those innovations.
 Instead, accounting skill sets changed, and accountants adapted to them successfully.
 The latest artificial intelligence (AI-) powered automation wave extends this historical trend.

-Accountants have always remained essential because automation has its limits.
+Accountants have always remained essential because accounting automation software has its limits.

 AI and automation will change accounting processes.
 However, AI cannot replace human creativity, adaptability or inspiration in accounting workflows.
 It also cannot understand how business sector context changes accounting rule implications.